 - Desirable characteristics such as unique persistent identifiers, long-term sustainability, and other characteristics.

-- The following factors when selecting a repository: Funding Opportunity Announcement (FOA) requirements, availability of organism- or data type-specific established repositories, and consortium requirements.
+- Notice of Funding Opportunity (NOFO) requirements, availability of organism- or data type-specific established repositories, and consortium requirements.

 - Data preservation and submission timelines for your study.

 - NIH and NIDDK repository guidance to select one or more repositories where data will be shared.

 For additional information, please contact your Program Officer.
 You can find their contact information in Research Programs & Contacts.